sharpecs/mycota/README.md

     <center>
 </figure>

 The most prolific group of fungi observed is the mushroom.
-The total number far exceeds that of the others and may skew the results inappropriately.
-The groups have been defined by the fruiting structure of the fungi for the purpose of this exercise.
+The total number far exceeds that of the others and may influence the results inappropriately.
+These groups have been defined by the fruiting structure of the fungi for the purpose of this exercise.

 | Group | Features |
 | ----------- | ----------- |